-A framework and toolkit for examining trade offs
+A framework and toolkit for examining trade-offs:

-- The analysis has helped us to start to develop a framework and toolkit for examining the trade off on congested parts of the network and to examine the balance of capacity, performance and journey time informed by our understanding of the impact on demand, revenue, cost and economic benefits of the available choices. - A number of clear performance drivers have been identified, with quantified evidence of complex relationships.
-Key variables assessed include traffic growth, journey times, timetables complexity and current performance delivery - The performance impact of the changes specified in the HLOS has been assessed on both a qualitative and quantified basis as part of this work.
-Having taken current performance hotspots into account the main risks identified are Thameslink, Northern Hub, refranchising changes and intermodal freight growth
+- a framework and toolkit to examine the trade-off between capacity, performance and journey time has been created and will be utilised as each enhancement project is developed.
+These models will examine any trade-offs necessary and will be informed by our understanding of the impact on demand, revenue, cost and economic benefits of the available choices - a number of clear performance drivers have been identified, with quantified evidence of complex relationships.
+Key variables assessed include traffic growth, journey times, timetables complexity and current performance delivery - the performance impact of the changes specified in the HLOS have been assessed and the main risks identified are construction of and timetable changes resulting from significant enhancement projects, refranchising changes and intermodal freight growth.

-A framework for change
+A framework for change:

-- A pre-requisite to a change control process is a clear baseline level of performance.
-The SBP includes projections for each train operator consistent with delivery of 92.5 per cent PPM by the end of CP5. - Planning Oversight Group has supported the need for change control to include the top level regulatory outputs in order to offer better value for money and maintain alignment with future franchise commitments. - The mechanism should be based on the principles of the change control mechanism used in CP4 for the enhancements programme in that an assessment is required of the impact of the proposed change on affected customers and on other output commitments and that affected parties (customers and funders) should be consulted on the proposed changes and, ultimately, ORR would need to approve the propose change.
+- a prerequisite to a change control process is a clear baseline level of performance.
+The SBP includes projections for each train operator consistent with delivery of 92.5 per cent PPM by the end of CP5 - Planning Oversight Group has supported the need for change control to include the top level regulatory outputs in order to offer better value for money and maintain alignment with future franchise commitments - the mechanism should be based on the principles of the change control mechanism used in CP4 for the enhancements programme in that an assessment is required of the impact of the proposed change on affected customers and on other output commitments and that affected parties (customers and funders) should be consulted on the proposed changes and, ultimately, ORR would need to approve the propose change.

-For further details see the Trade Offs supporting document
+For further details see the Trade-Offs supporting document